phpfui/ThoughtsBlogCode/clsb03wts000209l6blh95lq3.md

 public function addSelect(string | object $field, string $as = '') : static;
 ```

 If the $field is string, we can simply escape it.
-If it is an object, we can take the string representative of the object and use that (more on this later).
+If it is an object, we can take the string representation of the object and use that (more on this later).
 And the $as parameter is rather obvious.
 We can call addSelect() multiple times to add multiple fields.
 All fairly simple.

 ### Where Art Thou